-For example, if you have a 100G Mellanox SN-2700 switch and configure port 11 as 4x25G logical ports, you must configure port 12 as disabled in
+For example, if you have a 100G Mellanox SN-2700 switch and break out port 11 into 4 logical ports, you must disable port 12 by running

 There is no limitation on any port if interfaces are configured in 2x50G mode.